resolutionathens/facilitron-news/content/platform-features/how-it-works.md

   <div class="col-md-6"><img src="/images/overview/overview-01.jpg" class="img-fluid" alt="Facilitron Overview"></div>
   <div class="col-md-6">
     <h2 class="h2-responsive">How does a partnership with Facilitron work?</h2>
-    <p>Your district just decided to move forward with Facilitron so they can streamline receiving and managing reservation requests and start tracking valuable data on how, when and by whom facilities are being used.
+    <p>Your district just decided to move forward with Facilitron to streamline receiving and managing reservation requests and start tracking valuable data on how, when and by whom facilities are being used.
 Now what?</p>
     <p class="f-bullet-title">You may be wondering…</p>
     <ul class="f-ul">
       <li>What happens first?</li>